quesby/quesby-boilerplate/src/content/documentation/api-cheats.md

 # API Cheats Reference

-Quick reference for the most commonly used shortcodes, filters, and functions in Neutrino Electron.
+Quick reference for the most commonly used shortcodes, filters, and functions in Neutrino Boilerplate.

 ## Shortcodes